mokhallid80/NATOURS/README.md

 # Credits
 All of the styling ideas and components are inspired from Jonas Schmedtmann.
 I have only done the implementation.

+# Usage
+- Run npm install.
+- Open the index.html in any browser.